 5. Take Care of Yourself

+Parents need to take care of themselves to take care of their families.
 Most importantly, and often neglected, take care of yourself to avoid holiday burnout.
-Parents need to take care of themselves to take care of their family.
 Whether you want to meditate, eat healthily, or exercise more, anything that makes you feel better and provides self-care should be a non-negotiable need.

 Do relatives bring up uncomfortable topics?
 Are your friends excessively drinking?
 No one is perfect, so being mindful and staying calm about certain friends and relatives is critical.
 If you and the family do not want to be around toxic behaviors, you can limit the time you spend with them and set those boundaries.
 It is even acceptable to say no altogether.

 They say it takes a village to raise a child, and if you have a child or multiple children, you know that is true!
 Now, add the task of sending out holiday cards, wrapping presents, and traveling to the already stressful life, and it can be too much to handle.
 Holidays are when people often take on more and have too much to accomplish.
 Do not be fearful to ask for help from family and friends.

 Whatever tips you use from us to help you navigate the craziness of the holidays, remember, your kids love you and the holidays no matter what, and everything will be okay.